Friday – Tuesday, August 22-26, 2014

 When I was done exploring Kirk’s Grotto it was time to finish up my drive to Lone Pine so I could pick up the permits before the Visitor’s Center closed at 5:00pm.
 I drove back to the interstate and made my way to Las Vegas where I had an early lunch.
 Then I continued my drive through Death Valley.

 Since I was going to be hiking to the highest point in the contiguous US on Monday, I figured I may as well stop by the lowest point since I was driving right near it on my way, so I made a quick stop at Badwater Basin, 282 feet below sea level.
 It has always intrigued me that the lowest and highest places are less than 100 miles apart.
 According to my Jeep it was only about 104 degrees at Badwater this day, which is cooler than it can be at this time of the year.
-I was actually surprised how many people were here in the heat of the summer, though it didn’t appear that many of them spoke english…
+I was actually surprised how many people were here in the heat of the summer, though it did appear that many of them were from other countries.

 From Badwater Basin I finished the drive to Lone Pine and picked up the permits with plenty of time to spare.
 Then I drove up to the Whitney Portal Campground where I met Geoff at the campsite he had reserved back when he got the original permits.
 It certainly wasn’t the typical place that I usually like to camp, but it was close to the trailhead and over 8,000 feet, so it would have to do.
 After quickly setting up camp we headed down to Lone Pine for some dinner and then made a quick stop in the Alabama Hills to catch the sunset.